zephyrfalcon/nanoblog/README.md

 * create directories for you
 * have a "preview" option (point your browser to the generated .html file instead)
-* let you mark posts as "private" (write your post in a different directory, then move it to the source directory when ready)
+* let you mark posts as "private" so they won't be built or uploaded (write your post in a different directory, then move it to the source directory when ready)
+* have rich metadata for posts; no author, last date/time updated, tags, etc
 * keep track of which generated files have changed (i.e. it uploads everything, all the time)
 * provide you with professional-looking HTML or CSS to start with